adorsys/secure-token-service/docs/sts-usage.md

 generates a new users secret key and stores the key for the users subject.
 And then the new users secret key is returned.

-Rather than simply returning the users secet key, the secret server requests the POP of the datacenter 1 to retrieve a public key to encrypt the returned users secret key.
+Rather than simply returning the users secret key, the secret server requests the POP of the datacenter 1 to retrieve a public key to encrypt the returned users secret key.
 With the users secret key the datacenter 1 can en- and deycrypt the data to be stored for the client.